 - Weak structural components

-- Improperly calibrated sensors in powered devices
+- Improperly calibrated sensors

-- Failure to warn about contraindications (conditions where use is unsafe)
+- Failure to warn about contraindications

 - Inadequate training materials